factorial/paradigm/README.md

 * A single JSON object
 * Any property name other than '\_children' and '\_template' may be used to define data and metadata properties of the template.
 Your template can render these values simply by refering to them directly by name.
-* '\_template' is a string that identifies (by filename) the template that the template renderer should use to render the response.",
+* '\_template' is a string that identifies (by filename) the template that the template renderer should use to render the response.,
 * '\_children' should be expected by your templates to be an ordered array specifying the child data (usually other template objects) to be rendered in the parent template.
   * Simple strings, numbers, and other JS primitives may be children of a template object.
   * Or another template may be included simply by including a JSON object with the '\_template' and '\_children' properties set.